Finding Credit Card Debt Relief

 Step 2: Weigh your options for debt relief

 The credit counselor’s job is to provide all the information you need to make an informed decision to get out of debt.
-The counselor can help you understand how a debt management program through a credit counseling agency works.
-They will also explain how this solution differs from others, like debt consolidation, debt settlement, and bankruptcy.
+Based on your assessment, the counselor can explain your debt relief options, such as debt management programs, debt consolidation, debt settlement, and bankruptcy.
+They’ll explain the difference between the available options and weigh the pros and cons of each in relation to your specific circumstances.

-Once they answer all your questions, you may explore other options before choosing a solution.
-As you research other options, these free resources can help you zero in on the best solution for your needs.
+Once they answer all your questions, you may want to do some research before making a decision.
+These free resources can help you zero in on the best solution for your needs.

 Infographic